 My wife and I celebrated our 20 year wedding anniversary by taking an Alaskan Cruise through the Inside Passage.
 Simply put, we loved going to Alaska and immensely enjoyed the cruise itself.

 Although we’ve been on several Caribbean cruises with Carnival Cruise Lines, we chose Princess Cruise Lines this time.
-We were “kid-less” and wanted a more mature and laid back cruise experience and Princess delivered.
-I’m planning a more in depth article about what we did and where we went but while I was on this cruise vacation, you just know I couldn’t help but spot ways to save money!
+We were “kid-less” and wanted a more mature and laid back cruise experience and Princess certainly delivered.
+While I was on this cruise vacation, you just know I couldn’t help but spot ways to save money!

 Cruise vacations aren’t necessarily cheap, but for us, cruising is a very pleasant way to get away.
 There is a distinct advantage to unpacking once, but getting so see so many different ports and destinations.
 Done right, a cruise vacation can be a great value and there are some specific ways you can keep the expense of setting sail from getting out of hand.